 27.)
 Black Sun Rising- After reading manga chapter 460, I couldn't help it.
 The Black Sun can shine once again because of his friends in the Gotei Thirteen.
 Friendships may be tested, but some bonds can never be broken.
 Some Ichi/Ruki goodness here too.
 Along with Byakuya's "Big Brother" reaction.
 One-shot.

 28.)
 The Kurosaki Affair- Years have passed since the events in Saying I Will.
 Ichigo, now a doctor, should really have known that the relative peace he'd been experiencing couldn't last.
 Rukia, his loving fiancee, still loved to hit him rather than kiss him in greeting and his father was still as crazy as ever.
 Normality is impossible when it comes to his family as he'll soon discover.
 Between Shinigami visiting and a long lost relative finally found, there's much the future Spirit King will have to put up with.
 And all without losing his sanity.
-In Progress
+Complete.

 29.)
 Gifts for a Princess- Sequel to Obon for the Daiko.
 On his birthday Ichigo promised Rukia that he would visit her the day he got his powers back.
 Unfortunately, that ends up being right before his university entrance exams.
 Unable to keep his word, he sends a message via Hell Butterfly.
 Rukia demands a birthday present in return for his tardiness.
 Good thing his sisters thought of that first, isn't it?
 Ichigo thinks so too, until he sees the reciept for the gifts they bought.
 Now with a dwindling bank account and several unhelpful friends, our daiko is about to do the bravest thing he's ever done: ask the sister of the guy that hates his guts to go out with him.
 Complete.